-Before doing any of the assignments this week, please fill out this survey on environmental perceptions: PWS180 perceptions pre-survey.
-It is completely anonymous, but you will be asked when you take the reading quiz whether you filled it out.
+Before doing any of the assignments this week, please fill out this survey on environmental perceptions.
+It is completely anonymous, but you will be asked for your name so we can give you credit for filling it out.

 After completing the survey, I am inviting you watch a very reputable and well-regarded source (Naomi Oreskes, one of the top historians of science) and read a much maligned but very valuable source (Wikipedia).
 Here are the links: